KarlMeierMattern/Full-Stack/NextJS.md

 > - The async holes are streamed in parallel, reducing the overall load time of the page.
 > This is different from how your application behaves today, where entire routes are either entirely static or dynamic.

+Partial Prerendering leverages React's Concurrent APIs and uses Suspense to defer rendering parts of your application until some condition is met (e.g. data is loaded).

+- At build time (or during revalidation), the static parts of the route are prerendered, and the rest is postponed until the user requests the route.
+- It's worth noting that wrapping a component in Suspense doesn't make the component itself dynamic (`unstable_noStore` achieves this behavior), but rather `Suspense` is used as a boundary between the static and dynamic parts of your route.
+- The great thing about Partial Prerendering is that you don't need to change your code to use it.
+As long as you're using Suspense to wrap the dynamic parts of your route, Next.js will know which parts of your route are static and which are dynamic.